tareksander/termux-gui-python-bindings/TUTORIAL.md

 # Now we give the Layout priority to our content Textview so it is bigger than the Button and the title.
+# This priority value is called weight and determines how much of the available space goes to each View.
 tg.setlinearlayoutparams(main, a, content, 10)